-The State Party does not participate in UNESCO's World Heritage in Young Hands programme.
+The State Party does not participate in UNESCO's World Heritage in Young Hands programme but intends to do so.

 - 12.6 Please add any additional comments, description of best practices in World Heritage Education, conclusions and/or recommendations related to education, information and awareness building (Questions 12.3 to 12.5) - 13.
 Conclusions and Recommended Actions - 13.1.
 State Party's implementation of the World Heritage Convention